-At GPT, a physical therapist certified in Vestibular Rehabilitation will perform an evaluation of your vestibular system based on your complaints, history and a series of tests to assess balance, postural control, tolerance to movement and reflexes.
+At GPT, a physical therapist certified in Vestibular & Concussion Rehabilitation will perform an evaluation of your vestibular system based on your history and complaints, as well as administer a series of tests to assess balance, postural control, tolerance to movement and reflexes.
 Then they will determine your cause of dizziness and develop a treatment plan to address your symptoms and get you feeling better.

-Vestibular rehab is also used to treat dizziness and motion sensitivity cause by vestibular neuritis, peripheral vestibular loss, Meniere’s disease, labyrinthitis, cervicogenic dizziness and migraine related dizziness.
+Vestibular rehab is also used to treat dizziness and motion sensitivity caused by vestibular neuritis, peripheral vestibular loss, Meniere’s disease, labyrinthitis, cervicogenic dizziness, and migraine-related dizziness.
 In these cases, the therapist will craft an individualized exercise program consisting of adaptation, habituation and substitution exercises.
-Adaptation exercises work to strengthen the vestibulo-ocular reflex (VOR) and help to jump start the connection between our ears, eyes and brain.
+Adaptation exercises work to strengthen the vestibulo-ocular reflex (VOR) and help to jump-start the connection between our ears, eyes, and brain.
 Substitution exercises are aimed at training the body to use input from our visual field and other joints in our body to give us information about our body and environment so that, as our head moves, our eyes can focus on a target.
 Habituation exercises are to expose the patient to an aggravating stimulus multiple times to fatigue the vestibular system and reduce the severity of the vestibular dysfunction with each repeated exposure to the stimulus.
-Treatment for vestibular dysfunction, not BPPV, can take anywhere from a couple weeks to a few months in some cases.
+Treatment for vestibular dysfunction, not BPPV, can take anywhere from a couple of weeks to a few months in some cases.
 Vestibular rehabilitation can fully eliminate symptoms for some disorders and can help to minimize and manage symptoms for other disorders.